edonadini/Advanced_Programming-Exam/C++/README.md

+# C++ project

-This folder contains the C++ project
+This folder contains the C++ project.
+We are required to implement a non-autobalancing Binary Search Tree.
+Details are contained in the Report file.